ngeklai/BADS7105-CRM-Analysis-and-Intelligence/Homework 12: Voice of Customers/README.md

 * Brief Steps: Customer Reviews -> Documents -> TF-IDF Vectorization -> Cosine Similarity

 By this assignment, we are provided with list of customer reviews about three shabu restaurants operating mainly in BKK, Thailand.
-Such list is comprised of the following columns:
+Such list is comprised of 8 columns; Review ID, Restaurant ID, Restaurant, User, Headline, Review, and Rating.

-Review ID
-Restaurant ID
-Restaurant
-User
-Headline
-Review
-Rating
+NOTE:
+Referring to NLP Document Similarity, we then concatenate customer reviews of each restaurant, generating three different texts (documents).

 ## Step 1: Data Preparation